Prognathodes guezei

-Prognathodes guezei, or Gueze's butterflyfish, is a species of marine ray-finned fish, a butterflyfish belonging to the family Chaetodontidae.
+Prognathodes guezei, or Gueze's butterflyfish, is a species of butterflyfish, a marine ray-finned fish belonging to the family Chaetodontidae.
 It is found in the Western Indian Ocean, from Réunion Island, and Mauritius to the Comoros Islands.

+Description

-This species reaches a length of 11.0 cm.
+Prognathodes guezei reaches a total length of 11.0 cm.

 Etymology

 The fish is named in honor of marine biologist Paul Guézé, who collected the holotype specimen and helped collect even more paratype specimens.